kguion1/kguion1.github.io/docs/Intro_to_GitHub.markdown

           ssh-keygen -t ed25519 -C “insert email address here”

   3. Press Enter for default “Enter file in which to save.” and enter your desired passphrase.
-  4. Type the following list of commands in the command line, one after another.
+  4. Type the following list of commands in the command line, pressing enter after each.

           eval “$(ssh-agent -s)”
           touch ~/.ssh/config